evidentlyai/evidently/docs/book/dashboards/README.md

 ---
-description: How to use Evidently in Jupyter notebook or other notebook environments.
+description: How to generate visual reports in Jupyter notebook or other environments.
 ---

-# Jupyter notebooks
+# Dashboards

 Take the following steps to create and display a `Dashboard` in Jupyter notebook, export the report as an HTML file, or generate a JSON `Profile`.&#x20;